Brit Chalutzim Dati'im

 Bachad's HQ moves to London!

 Bachad leader, Arieh Handler, who had previously been granted permission by the Gestapo to travel to the various hachsharah farms (including to Bachad's centres elsewhere in Europe), happened to be out of the country (in Jerusalem, in fact) when Kristallnacht took place.
-He received a telegram informing him of the violence and arrests that had taken place and was instructed not to come back!
+He received a telegram informing him of the violence and arrests that had taken place and was told not to come back under any circumstances!
 At the suggestion of Henrietta Szold, Arieh proceeded to London with letters of introduction to key figures in the Jewish community.
 There, from an office in Woburn House, close to the hub of the Refugee Movement in London, he set about networking and organising.
 The need to find placements for Orthodox children amongst the 10,000 children permitted to enter the U.K. via the Kindertransport schemes from early 1939 tested Handler's organisational skills to the limit - he was determined to provide places of refuge (ideally, hachsharah training farms) for as many of the children from observant families as possible.

 The most famous and largest hachsharah over which Bachad had some, but not complete autonomy in terms of management, was Grwych Castle, Abergele, North Wales (August 1939 -1941) - more recently in the limelight due to it having been used as the venue for 'I'm a Celebrity, Get Me Out of Here'!
 Conditions were very grim to begin with, as the place had been uninhabited for many years!
 Another hachsharah formed early on was at Gorman's Farm, Millisle, Co.
 Down, Northern Ireland.
 A number of Bachad members who had previously been on hachsharah in Germany ended up there.

 Bachad's first hachsharah in the UK was in fact Thornham Fold Farm, set up with the help of the Manchester Jewish community in February1939.
 It was located near Castleton, Rochdale, on very exposed land overlooking the city.
-Again, conditions were very spartan.
+Again, conditions were extremely spartan.
 One of those billeted there recalled that he'd woken up one morning to find snow on his bed!
 Mercifully, this ceased to be a hachsharah in 1942.

 Below are a few photographs of the hachsharah farm at Thaxted: